dutchaug/beginners-workshop/lesson01/README.md

 }
 ```

+The first line says to apply the Android Gradle plugin for this build, whereafter (with the code block preceded by the word 'android') we immediately configure this plugin with the Android Domain Specific Language (DSL).
+[More info](http://tools.android.com/tech-docs/new-build-system/user-guide)

 The **minSdkVersion** version states which Android OS level you minimally support with your app.
 We have chosen to support version 14 (Android 4.0 - Ice Cream Sandwich) and up in this workshop.

 The **targetSdkVersion** informs the system that you have tested against the target version and the system should not enable any compatibility behaviors to maintain your app's forward-compatibility with the target version.
 The application is still able to run on older versions (down to **minSdkVersion**).
 To maintain your application along with each Android release, you should increase the value of this attribute to match the latest API level, then thoroughly test your application on the corresponding platform version.